 But then we're told “the cupboard is bare”

 The trouble is, for decades, groups have been calling for increased investments in younger Canadians, often with little to show for it.
 The answer frequently comes back from our governments that "the cupboard is bare."
 There's simply no money, or so the claim goes.

 Sounds reasonable, right?
 If you don’t got the money, you don’t got the money.

-But then every year our governments seem to find a way to increase spending on programs and services that primarily benefit our parents and grandparents, the most notable draw being increases in health care spending.
+But then every year our governments seem to find a way to increase spending on programs and services that primarily benefit our parents and grandparents, the most notable draw being increased medical care spending.

 So governments can and are finding ways to fund improvements to public programs, just not so much for young people (e.g. 20s, 30s and 40s).

 We showcase generational imbalances in government spending because they point to imbalances in government priorities, with our governments making tradeoffs no family ever would.